 The twin notions of Justice and Equality have exactly the same effect on rational discourse and every-day transactions.
 The minute somebody shouts ‘what about Justice, what about Equality!’ it’s game over.
-There can be no further rational discussion and whatever transaction had been entered into must immediately be treated as suspect, regardless of its causes or outcomes.
+Whatever it was you were trying to say, before somebody raised the justice and equity points, you will have to stop talking now.
+There can be no further discussion.
+Whatever transaction had been entered into must immediately be treated as suspect, regardless of its causes or outcomes.
 Like fraud, Justice and Equality unravel everything.

 Take for example the debate about taxes, i.e. the debate concerning whether it’s rational to impose a financial penalty on hard-working folk in order to redistribute their income to better uses.
-Here’s one approach:
+Here’s one way you could see that:

-From that perspective, it definitely sounds dumb to have penalties on work.
+From that perspective, it does seem unwise to have penalties on work.
 People should get to keep all the money they earn, except for maybe a small fixed levy deducted to finance roads, bridges and, conceivably, drainage systems.
 If there’s a penalty on work, people might decide not to bother, and just stay home waiting to be supported by…the taxpayers.
 Less productivity, less wealth to go round, less economic growth.
 So far this all makes sense.